girish-gowda/Competative-Coding-Practice/README.md

 Output

 Print the volume fraction in percent of orange juice in Vasya's cocktail.
 The answer will be considered correct if the absolute or relative error does not exceed 10 power -4.

+***32. Insomnia cure - 148A***

+Input

+Input data contains integer numbers k, l, m, n and d, each number in a separate line (1 ≤ k, l, m, n ≤ 10, 1 ≤ d ≤ 10 power 5).

+Output

+Output the number of damaged dragons.